How to speed up a slow Mac after a macOS Tahoe update

 I didn’t need to do this myself, but if macOS Tahoe still feels too slow after trying everything else, you can always roll back to your previous version.
 Just make sure you back up your files first.

-4. Erase your Mac’s drive: Restart your Mac into Recovery Mode (press and hold Command+R while it restarts), then open Disk Utility and erase your current macOS installation.
+Erase your Mac’s drive: Restart your Mac into recovery mode, then open Disk Utility and erase your current macOS installation.

 It takes a bit of effort, but if your Mac really doesn’t play well with Tahoe, this can make it feel smooth again.